 - exceptional requests to support a non-academic stakeholder’s costs will be considered however our expectation is that all external stakeholders will demonstrate commitment to the proposed research by co-funding activities

 Applications will be reviewed by circulation.
-The process will be overseen by the Vice-Principal (Research) and applications reviewed by a panel that will comprise of selected Deans of Research, School Directors of Research, Interdisciplinary Challenge Interim Directors and the Director of Research & Innovation.
+The process will be overseen by the Vice-Principal (Research) and applications reviewed by a panel that will comprise of selected Deans of Research, School Directors of Research, Interdisciplinary Challenge Directors and the Director of Research & Innovation.
 Further reviewers (including external reviewers) may be added as required for relevant expertise including input from relevant Heads of School.

 Key Assessment Criteria